Sign up to our monthly newsletter to discover new places to explore.

 South East

 Escape to the vibrant East Sussex coastal town of Hastings for a revitalising break over New Year.
 There’s lots to discover – such as its bohemian ‘old town’ filled with antique shops and independent boutiques, the Norman ruins of Hastings Castle – once home to William the Conqueror, the fantastic Hastings Contemporary Art Gallery, Hastings Fisherman’s Museum (with free entry), the steepest funicular railway in England which opened in 1902, a wonderful shingle beach with a renovated pier and Europe’s largest beach-launched fishing launch – an impressive spectacle, and a superb food and drink offering including the excellent Rock a Nore Kitchen serving ‘boat to plate’ dishes.
-STAY: Boreham House is a luxurious five-star bed & breakfast, and adjoining self-catering cottage, set within a grade II listed Georgian house.
-Overlooking magnificent views of the Sussex countryside in an AONB, the cottage is a 25-minute drive from Hastings.
-A two-night stay at Boreham House self-catering cottage costs from £202 for two people, or £230 for a family of four.

-For bright pink lobster baubles, Christmas crafting kits, Tracey Emin’s exclusive fine bone chinaware collection, and prints from local artists, head to the Turner Contemporary website where you can shop online.
+Shop for eclectic Christmas gifts at Kent’s world-class art galleries For bright pink lobster baubles, Christmas crafting kits, Tracey Emin’s exclusive fine bone chinaware collection, and prints from local artists, head to the Turner Contemporary website where you can shop online.
 Meanwhile in Deal, the excellent Don’t Walk Walk is an independent artist-run space boasting a “punk rock ethic”, with a working studio, screen-printing facility, and gallery showcasing 20 emerging talents in painting, printmaking, illustration, photography and sculpture, available to purchase online and in store.

-The South Downs offers an abundance of fast open trails, heart pumping downhills, and spectacular landscapes.
+Twixmas mountain biking in the South Downs National Park The South Downs offers an abundance of fast open trails, heart pumping downhills, and spectacular landscapes.
 Hire mountain or e-mountain bikes from Chalkpit Trails Cycle Hire in Amberley (a short walk from the train station), and head straight for the South Downs Way right on the doorstep, exploring the chalky trails, rolling hills, and incredible long distance views.
 From £45 for a full day’s bike hire.

 South Coast

-Get your dose of awe on a walk along a section of the 95-mile dramatic Jurassic Coast, taking in the fascinating rock formations of this World Heritage Site including Old Harry Rocks, Lulworth Cove, Durdle Door, Man O’War Beach and Chesil Beach.
+Walk a section of the South West Coast Path along the Jurassic Coast Get your dose of awe on a walk along a section of the 95-mile dramatic Jurassic Coast, taking in the fascinating rock formations of this World Heritage Site including Old Harry Rocks, Lulworth Cove, Durdle Door, Man O’War Beach and Chesil Beach.
 Search for fossils, admire geological features, take in rugged, rocky landscapes, and witness abundant birdlife.

-Get closer to nature with outdoors adventures such as sea kayaking, paddle boarding, sea foraging and feasting, kayak fishing and bushcraft with Fore / Adventure, based in Studland on the Jurassic Coast.
+Wild adventures on the Jurassic Coast Get closer to nature with outdoors adventures such as sea kayaking, paddle boarding, sea foraging and feasting, kayak fishing and bushcraft with Fore / Adventure, based in Studland on the Jurassic Coast.
 Run by Jade and Dan and their helpful team of outdoor adventurers who love the coast, the woods and getting their hands dirty, the company allows budding adventurers to get closer to nature and experience freedom and a sense of escapism.
 Support this fabulous local business with Christmas vouchers for the adventurer in your life (most activities available March to October).

-The historic seafront town of Lyme Regis is the ideal base for exploring all that Dorset has to offer over the festive period.
+Stay in the ‘Pearl of Dorset’ – Lyme Regis The historic seafront town of Lyme Regis is the ideal base for exploring all that Dorset has to offer over the festive period.
 Stay in the Old Lyme Guest House in the heart of Lyme Regis, a glorious 17th century property made of Blue Lias stone, just a three-minute walk from the seafront and and yards from the recently-restored Town Mill Artisan Quarter with its working water wheel, Lyme Regis Micro Brewery, art galleries, pottery and restaurants.
 An overnight stay costs from £95 per room per night.
 Axminster is the closest train station, with bus links to Lyme Regis.

 South West

-One of the most intact Medieval villages in England, Dunster is huddled in the foothills of Exmoor National Park and overlooked by its own craggy castle.
+Explore Medieval Dunster, Somerset One of the most intact Medieval villages in England, Dunster is huddled in the foothills of Exmoor National Park and overlooked by its own craggy castle.
 During December, the air laden with the welcoming smells of mince pies and freshly baked cakes – and the charming main street winds its way slowly uphill, its shops draped in Christmas decorations.
 There is a wealth of history to discover, including the remains of a Benedictine priory, a working watermill and Iron Age settlements.
 Explore the iconic Yarn Market area and pop into Made in Dunster which features seasonal gifts made in the next-door workshop along with local art works, and the Dunster Deli, an outstanding supplier of pies, cheeses and other Christmas foodie treats.
 For a light bite, the Chapel House Tea Room serves excellent home-made scones and bakes, to enjoy while relaxing on its quirky mismatched furniture.

 STAY: Retire to the Yarn Market Hotel, a family-run hotel which oozes character and boasts the excellent Gables restaurant, using local produce from the wonderful Exmoor bounty on its doorstep.
 This pet-friendly property boasts a boot drying room and maps are readily available – as well as local knowledge – for planning hikes on Exmoor.

-A winter walk in Exmoor National Park can be spectacular, with sunsets flooding the channel and hill tops peaking out above low mists as the temperature drops.
+A Boxing Day Walk on Exmoor with literary links A winter walk in Exmoor National Park can be spectacular, with sunsets flooding the channel and hill tops peaking out above low mists as the temperature drops.
 A good choice for a short walk is to take a stretch of the long-distance Coleridge Way from Porlock to the hamlets of Culborne and Oare.
 The trail is named for the English Romantic poet Samuel Taylor Coleridge, who is said to have written Kubla Khan at a farm along this stretch of coast, and also passes through the Doone Valley, which has its own literary links with the eponymous Lorna Doone, a lusty 19th century romance by RD Blackmore.
 The walk shows off Somerset wonderfully across moors and woodland with fine views of the area’s distinctive combes (a local term for a valley).